client-studio/client-wp-maintenance/README.md

-# Ultra simple maintenance mode plugin for Wordpress
+# Ultra simple Maintenance mode / Coming soon plugin for Wordpress

 1. Create a plugin folder to /plugins/ and upload the file there